ytakefuji/machine-learning/README.md

 # machine-learning
-A Titanic problem is used to demonstrate machine learning where three important functions including pandas, one_hot_dataframe, and train_test_split are detailed.
+A Titanic problem is used to demonstrate machine learning where three important functions including pandas, preprocessing, and train_test_split are detailed.
 The goal of machine learning is to create input-output function f: y=f(X) where y and X are output and inputs respectively.

 titanic.csv is a dataset with 13 parameters (row.names,pclass,survived,name,age,embarked,home.dest,room,ticket,boat,sex). "survive" is the output y to be predicted and 12 parameters are inputs X.